pombase/canto/documentation/canto.md

 ## Autocomplete searching
 - implemented using CLucene
 - short names are weighted more highly so they appear at the top of the search list
-- the term names are passed to CLucene for indexing
+- the term names and synonyms are passed to CLucene for indexing
 - all words appearing in the name or synonyms are joined into one string for separate indexing by CLucene